tanishkasharma0112/Numpy-and-Pandas-Assignment/README.md

-# Numpy-and-Pandas-Assignment
-# NumPy and Pandas Assignment – 3
+# NumPy and Pandas Assignment

 This repository contains the solutions to the **NumPy and Pandas Assignment** provided in the Machine Learning course.
 The assignment is divided into two main parts: